Summer Internship Program

 Past BSI-SIP Scholars have participated in a broad array of projects from molecular and cellular analysis of the aquaporin water channels, molecular genetic basis of Down syndrome, genomics, neurobiology of disease, applications of polymeric biomaterials to drug delivery, gene therapy, and tissue engineering.

-On top of an experience filled with substantive hands-on research, program activities include one-on-one mentorship from current graduate student mentors, journal clubs participation, and a range of professional development workshops and seminars on topics that include preparation for graduate studies and navigation of scientific careers.
+On top of an experience filled with substantive hands-on research, program activities include one-on-one mentorship from current graduate student mentors, journal club participation, and a range of professional development workshops and seminars on topics that include preparation for graduate studies and navigation of scientific careers.
 The program concludes with presentations by BSI-SIP scholars at a closing research symposium.

-In addition to the opportunities mentioned above, BSI-SIP has four affiliated sub-programs focused on neuroscience and/or translational research.
+In addition to the opportunities mentioned above, BSI-SIP has affiliated sub-programs focused on neuroscience and/or translational research.
 Students participating in these programs will be invited to BSI-SIP programming and housed with BSI-SIP students, while also enjoying some additional field-specific programming:

 NeuroSIP and KavliSIP